-According to the traditional account St. Dominic brought the first orange trees to Rome; they were a gift for Pope Honorius III who had granted him authority for the foundation of Ordo Praedicatorum (Order of the Preachers or the Dominican Order).
-The pope, also for security reasons, preferred to live in Rocca Savella, a fortified site near S. Sabina and the first trees were planted in the cloister of that monastery.
+According to the traditional account St. Dominic brought the first orange trees to Rome; they were a gift for Pope Honorius III (born Cencio Savelli) who had granted him authority for the foundation of Ordo Praedicatorum (Order of the Preachers or the Dominican Order).
+The Pope, also for security reasons, preferred to live in Rocca Savella, a fortified site near S. Sabina and the first trees were planted in the cloister of that monastery.

-Over the years Rocca Savella was abandoned and eventually it became the kitchen garden of S. Sabina Dominican monks.
+Over the years Rocca Savella was abandoned and eventually it became the kitchen garden of the Dominican monks of S. Sabina.

 Plenty of oranges